A Liouville theorem for supercritical Fujita equation and its applications: Setting and main results

-Because $u_0$ is a smooth ancient solution of \eqref{eqn}, uniqueness of the blowing down limit implies that its self-similar transform, $w$ is locally bounded for all $-s\gg 1$, and it converges smoothly to $\kappa$ as $s\to-\infty$.
+Because $u_0$ is a smooth ancient solution of \eqref{eqn}, uniqueness of the blow-down limit implies that its self-similar transform, $w$ is locally bounded for all $-s\gg 1$, and it converges smoothly to $\kappa$ as $s\to-\infty$.
 This then allows us to introduce \emph{the key auxiliary function} $RT(x)$, which can be roughly defined as the first time the condition

 is violated, that is, the first time when $u$ is not close to the ODE solution $u_0$.

 If $RT$ is bounded on $\R^n$, then we can show that the self-similar transform $w$ is bounded on $\R^n\times (-\infty,-T_0)$ for some $T_0>0$.
 This allows us to apply Merle-Zaag lemma as in Step 3 above to deduce that $w$ (hence $u$) is an ODE solution.